Agent identity (NHI)

 What agent_id means.

 agent_id is a claimed identity attached to every memory at write time.
 It survives every operation that touches the memory: update, dedup, import, sync, consolidate.
-It's the substrate for filtering, scoping, governance, and (in v0.7) cryptographic attestation.
+It's the substrate for filtering, scoping, governance, and — as of v0.7.0 (#626 Layer-3) — cryptographic attestation that upgrades a claimed id to an attested one.

 Resolution